Dr Stephen J. Maher

 Optimisation is an important part in all aspects of our world.
 The operation of railways, distribution of energy, scheduling of staff and routing of delivery vehicles are all examples of where optimisation is used significantly improve efficiency and effectiveness.
 The use of optimisation delivers a more productive and efficient world.

 My research interests lie in the mathematics, algorithms and software that is applied to solve large scale optimisation problems.
-Of particular interest are optimisation problems that too large to be solved by current general purpose techniques.
+Of particular interest are optimisation problems that are too large to be solved by current general purpose techniques.
 Such problems include crew and aircraft scheduling for airlines and full planning of supply chain networks.

 I am a main developer of the fastest non-commercial mixed integer programming solver SCIP.
-In a recent project, I lead the development of the Benders' decomposition framework for SCIP.
+In a recent project, I led the development of the Benders' decomposition framework for SCIP.
 I am a contributing developer for the general purpose column generation solver GCG.